ArmandleRoux/PorjectManager-2.0/README.md

 1. To use the program run command promt.
 2. Navigate to the folder with the file using command "cd C:\\folderwithjavafile".
-3. Enter the command "javac projectManager.java"
+3. Enter the command "javac projectManager.java DatabaseManager.java"
 4. Enter the command "java projectManager.java"
 5. The program should now run.